Storage provider Tintri’s IPO filing shows mounting losses

 They also acknowledge they face “intense competition” from “numerous established companies that sell competitive enterprise cloud infrastructure systems or storage solutions.”
 Some of the data center competitors listed include EMC, Dell, NetApp, IBM and VMware.
 Flash storage rivals include Nimble Storage from HP Enterprise, Nutanix and Pure Storage.

-Nutanix went public last year and has done moderately well relative to its IPO price, a good sign for Tintri if investors consider them a comparable.
-But Pure Storage is trading below its 2015 IPO price, a bad sign for the category.
+Nutanix went public last year and is still trading above its IPO price, a decent sign for Tintri if investors consider them a comparable.
+But Pure Storage is trading below its 2015 IPO price, a bad indicator for the category.

 Tintri touts its big customers.
 They have over 1250 enterprise clients, including 21 of the Fortune 100 companies.
 Sony Computer, MillerCoors, and The Carlyle Group are some of their notable users.